 Wild Encounters: Meet the Eco-Warriors and the Endangered Animals They Defend

-Ali Jawhar carried out his first wild animal rescue two years ago.
-He was sitting at home in Saida, where he works as a freelance graphic designer, when he got the call.
-Someone found a jackal and brought it to the veterinary clinic in the nearby town of Ghaziyeh.
-He was asked if he could help take care of it.
+Ali Jawhar received a call to meet his first wild animal rescue two years ago.
+He’d been sitting in his home in the town of Saida in southern Lebanon where he works as a freelance graphic designer when he got a call informing him that a jackal had been found and taken to the veterinary clinic in the nearby town of Ghazie.
+Would he help care for it?

-Approaching cautiously, he saw a small canine crouched inside the cage, paralyzed with fear and unable to move.
-“I was not expecting such a small creature, honestly,” he laughed.
-“It was such a weird and pleasant surprise.”
+Approaching cautiously, he saw a small canine crouched in the cage, unable to move from fear.
+"I was not expecting such a small creature honestly," he laughed.
+"It was such a weird and pleasant surprise.”

 The Green Southerners are part of a burgeoning movement of organizations across Lebanon dedicated to safeguarding the country’s wildlife, restoring its natural habitats, and combating stereotypes that deem certain animals as dangerous and undeserving of life.